raspberrypilearning/hamster-party-cam/en/step_5.md

 now == datetime.now()
 ```
 --- /hint --- --- hint ---
-The full code, to be included in your `hamster_awake` function is as follows:
+The full code to be included in your `hamster_awake` function is:
 ```python
 def hamster_awake():
     now = datetime.now()